API reference

 .

-In the following sections the main building blocks from pc-nrfconnect-shared
+apps.
+The following sections explain only the main building blocks from

 Component: App